Volusion Review 2015 – Nutshell

 O, Yeah!
-Easy-to-use interface, useful dashboard, useful features like Deal Of The Day, decent looking free templates, paid templates are reasonably priced, Fraud Score, Priority Support for upper tier plans.
+Easy-to-use interface, useful dashboard, useful features like Deal Of The Day, decent looking free templates, paid templates are reasonably priced, Fraud Score.

 O, No!
 Some of the features and tools doesn’t always work the way they should.
 High overage charges.
-Up to $25/month PCI Security Fee.
+SSL cert charges, SSL installation charges, monthly PCI fee charges.

 Pricing & Features

 Volusion used to offer 5 different pricing plans but have since streamlined it to 4 different pricing plans which ranges from $15 – $135 per month to suit different budgets.

 Merchants who wish to pay annually will get to enjoy more savings which is a good incentive for them.

 However, it’s good to see what is being offered on each plan as Volusion does not offer all their features on every plan.
 Some I would agree on as you certainly don’t need to import/export if you have less than 100 products since you can set up your store manually.
 If you have more than 100 products, you’ll need the import/export feature.

 Feature wise, you get everything the solution has to offer from the Pro Plan onwards @ $75/month.

 Suggestion : Features like Abandoned Cart Reports, Ratings & Reviews, eBay integration, Amazon integration and Deal of the Day would benefit the Mini Plan folks since they are starting out.
 Being able to promote one’s product in marketplaces like eBay and Amazon would help give them more product exposure.